LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

    an instance method calls a static method.
 (The instance variables are just inaccessible inside the static method.)

-The current object is *implicit* inside a constructor of instance method definition, but it can be referred to *explicitly*.
+The current object is *implicit* inside a constructor or instance method definition, but it can be referred to *explicitly*.
 It is called ``this``.
-We will see in later sections that there are places where there is reason for an object to refer to itself explicitly, and use ``this`` as the object name.
+We will see in later sections that there are places where there is reason for an object to refer to itself explicitly, and use ``this`` as the object's name.

-In these places where instance variables are accessible, you have an extra way of getting data in and out of a method:  Reading or setting instance variables.
-The simplest methods do nothing but that....

 .. index::
    double: OOP; getter

 Getters
 --------

+In these places where instance variables are accessible, you have an extra way of getting data in and out of a method:  Reading or setting instance variables.
+The simplest methods do nothing but that....

 We have chosen to make our Rationals immutable.
 The ``private`` in front of the field declarations was important to keep code outside the